Corinto F.C.

-Corinto Futbol Clube are a Salvadoran professional football club based in Corinto, Morazon, El Salvador.
+Corinto Futbol Clube are a Salvadoran professional football club based in Corinto, Morazán, El Salvador.

 The club currently plays in the Second Division of El Salvador.

 History

 In January 2021, Corinto won the Tercera Division Apertura 2020 Final against Cangrejera FC to gain promotion to the segunda division.

+On July 2024, Due to the financial strain for participating in the Segunda Division, the club decided to withdraw from the competition and the club is currently on hiatus.